 Sprinkle remaining Cheddar cheese on top of filling. - Fold tortillas; cook.

-Cut each tortilla in half or thirds and serve with any or all of the recommended garnishes.
+Cut each tortilla in half or thirds and serve.

 It’s easiest to shred pork when it’s freshly cooked, or warm.
 So, with chilled leftover pork chops, you have a few choices: